Police Reveal Top Crime Prevention Tips for Homeowners

-But, homeowners can aid police in their efforts to protect communities.
-Brian Crum, a police officer in Irving, Texas who coordinates citizen crime prevention programs for the city of Irving, provided some valuable tips on the best practices for maintaining a safe home and community.
+In honor of Law Enforcement Appreciation month and National Police Week (May 11-17), the Electronic Security Association (ESA) sat down with Brian Crum, a police officer in Irving, Texas, which is a suburb of Dallas.
+Crum, who also coordinates citizen crime prevention programs for the city of Irving, provided some valuable tips on the best practices for maintaining a safe home and community.

 “Neighborhoods should strive to have a good, strong reputation against crime,” Crum said.
 “They should let it be known that if a crime is committed in their neighborhood, someone will see it and the criminal will be caught.”

 But for a neighborhood watch to be successful, Crum said, participants must be willing to report crimes.
-Individuals succumb too often to the bystander effect, a social phenomenon in which those who witness an emergency situation fail to call for help when others are present.
+Often times, individuals succumb to the bystander effect, a social phenomenon in which those who witness an emergency situation fail to call for help when others are present.
 This occurs because witnesses assume that other bystanders will take responsibility and report the crime.

 “People expect others to report crime or suspicious activity,” Crum said, “but it’s everyone’s responsibility.”